Overview of breastfeeding

 For pēpi, breast milk:

-Preparing to breastfeed
+Preparing to feed

-You can do several things while you're pregnant and straight after your pēpi
+You can do several things while you are pregnant and straight after your pēpi is born to get ready to feed.

 HealthInfo recommends the following pages

-On the next page: Starting to breastfeed
+On the next page: Starting to breastfeed/chestfeed

 Written by HealthInfo clinical advisers.
-Last reviewed December 2021.
+Last reviewed October 2024.

 Sources